-North Korea fires two short-range missiles in show of force, more can come: South Korea
+North Korea fires two short-range missiles in show of force, more can come - South Korea

 Kim Dong-yup, a former naval officer who teaches at Seoul’s Kyungnam University, said the weapons tested on Saturday could be related to the completion of North Korea’s new rocket artillery system that required multiple launches of the same kind.

+Japan’s ministry of defense said the projectiles did not pose an immediate security threat.

-Reporting by Ju-min Park; additional reporting by Joyce Lee and Hyonhee Shin in Seoul; Idrees Ali and David Brunnstrom in Washington; Editing by G Crosse, Sandra Maler and Kim Coghill
+Reporting by Ju-min Park; additional reporting by Joyce Lee and Hyonhee Shin in Seoul; Idrees Ali and David Brunnstrom in Washington; Mari Saito in Tokyo; Editing by G Crosse, Sandra Maler, Kim Coghill and Joseph Radford